zksx/nuzlocke/README.md

 ```
  If your not sure how to find a channels id follow this link https://support.google.com/youtube/answer/3250431?hl=en.
 It's also possible to find other channels id's by using Youtube's API.

 The first time the program is ran it will ask for access to a google account an order to carry out commands.
+Google will warn the app isn't verified, click continue.

 _**NOTE:**_ The account you choose will be the account replying to commands in chat.
 It would be worth it to set up a new google account if you want a fully dedicated bot so your personal account isn't replying to users in youtube chat.

+You may see an error print out on the terminal.
+Give it a few minutes before retrying to run the program.